reactjs/react-modal/docs/index.md

   shouldCloseOnOverlayClick={
     true
-  /* Boolean indicating if the overlay should close the modal */}
+  /* Boolean indicating if clicking the overlay should close the modal */}

   shouldCloseOnEsc={
     true